Seward & Bentley

-Seward & Bentley

 Provenance: David Sidelinger Collection

 Here is an extraordinary Constitution Bitters bottle in a medium pink amethyst or puce glass coloration.
 The are some profuse darker striations in the glass.
-These bottles are typically found in shades of amber though there are some extremely rare examples in yellow-green.
+These bottles are typically found in shades of amber though there are some extremely rare examples in a yellow-green glass.

 The label reads, “A.M.
 1864 S.2.
 Prepared from a formula of an eminent physician and used for many years with wonderful success as a tonic, for the strengthening of the system, giving tone to the stomach and creating a healthy appetite.
 It has no equal.”